markgyoni/geopol/docs/Getting_Started/Joining.md

 - **Normal** (Includes every required mod and the custom scripts.
 Less storage required)
 - ~~**Extras** (Features in Normal + Multiple optimization mods to help the client performance)~~

 Modification for a unfair advantage is cheating and bannable.
-This includes certain vanilla-seeming Mods and Texture Packs.
+This includes certain Texture Packs.
+(I.e: Xray, Invisibly Be Gone)

 The modpack gets updated regularly.
 When this happens, a update will be required.
 More on this below.